-Particularly in the aftermath of an election, you hear lots of Liberal Democrats saying that the party needs to more radical or more distinctive.
+Particularly in the aftermath of a general election, you hear lots of Liberal Democrats saying that the party needs to more radical or more distinctive.
 Or, as this views are often played out on the internet these days, MORE RADICAL!!!

 The problem is what often comes next: the favourite policy idea of the person making this call.
 (A policy, which by lucky chance, is the policy they’ve always thought was a good idea even well before the election result.)